Squaw Creek Bridge 2

 Squaw Creek Bridge 2 is located in Harrison Township in rural Boone County, Iowa, United States.
-It spans Ioway Creek (formerly Squaw Creek) for 88 ft.
+It spans Ioway Creek (formerly named Squaw Creek) for 88 ft.
 The Marsh arch bridge was designed by Des Moines engineer James B. Marsh, and built by the N.E.
 Marsh & Son Construction Company of Des Moines in 1918.
 The bridge was listed on the National Register of Historic Places in 1998.